 The panel welcomes the comparison to other programmes in the Netherlands, demonstrating the profile and the specific features of the programme.

-The panel is positive about students being educated to enrol in various master programmes in this domain.
+The panel is positive about the programme objectives to prepare students for positions in industry or for PhD trajectories.
+The panel appreciates students having the options to become managers, fully-qualified teachers in chemistry in Dutch secondary education or science communication specialists.
 The panel suggests to intensify the interaction with the professional field advisory committee.

-The intended learning outcomes of the programme correspond to the programme objectives, are well-articulated and are conform to the bachelor level.
+The intended learning outcomes of the programme correspond to the programme objectives, are well-articulated and are conform to the master level.